Going My Way (TV series)

-Going My Way is an American comedy-drama series starring dancer and actor Gene Kelly.
-Based on the 1944 film of the same name starring Bing Crosby, the series aired on ABC with new episodes from October 3, 1962, to September 11, 1963.
-The program was Kelly's first and only attempt at a weekly television series.
-The series was cancelled after one season of 30 episodes.
+Going My Way is an American black-and-white comedy-drama series starring dancer and actor Gene Kelly.
+Inspired by the 1944 film of the same name starring Bing Crosby, the series aired on ABC with new episodes from October 3, 1962 to April 24, 1963 and summer repeats until September 11, 1963.

+Kelly's only acting venture in a weekly dramatic television series, Going My Way was canceled after one season of 30 episodes.
 The program was also broadcast in England, where the trade publication Sponsor reported that it was "a smash in the London market", rated in the top 10 programs there in 1963.

-Synopsis
+Premise

-Kelly stars as Father Chuck O'Malley, a Roman Catholic priest who is sent to St. Dominic's Parish located in a lower-class section of New York City.
-Dick York portrays Chuck's boyhood friend Tom Colwell, the director of a secular neighborhood youth center.
-Also co-starring is Leo G. Carroll as the aging pastor, Father Fitzgibbon.
-Nydia Westman is Mrs. Featherstone, the housekeeper of the rectory.
+Kelly stars as Father Chuck O'Malley, a Roman Catholic priest who is sent to St. Dominic's Parish located in a lower-class section of Manhattan.
+Dick York, later of Bewitched, portrays a character not in the film, Chuck's boyhood friend Tom Colwell, the director of a secular neighborhood youth center.
+Also co-starring is Leo G. Carroll as the aging pastor, Father Fitzgibbon, portrayed in the film, by Barry Fitzgerald.
+Nydia Westman is Mrs. Featherstone, the housekeeper of the rectory, portrayed by Eily Malyon in the film, where the character is named Mrs. Carmody.
 Episodes focus on Father O'Malley's attempts to connect with the congregation and his relationship with the elderly Father Fitzgibbon.